jakeammons/blast/README.md

 # blast
-This is firmware for an automated sandblasting cabinet.
+This is firmware for an automated media blasting cabinet.